 How Often Should You Juice?

 It is up to how often someone wants fresh juice if they want to buy a juicer or not.
-If this sounds like something that could be done weekly, then it might make sense for them to purchase their own machine and use it in the mornings before work!
-However, there are other ways of getting nutrients without using one as well (i.e., eating more servings of fruits and vegetables).
+If this sounds like something that could be done weekly, it might make sense for them to purchase their machine and use it in the mornings before work!
+However, there are other ways of getting nutrients without using one (i.e., eating more servings of fruits and vegetables).

 – Centrifugal: every day